dvlpp/sharp/docs/config.md

 ![](img/formview-giraffe-empty.png)

 So what's happened?
-Well, with some config and a little amount of code (described in the sections )
+Well, with some config and a little amount of code (we'll get to that), we got a simple tool to enter our data.
+Mmm, not really enter data right now, we got some work to do first.
+But let's start by explaining this config file, part by part.